 Renewable: Until graduation

 Native American Indian and U.S. citizenship required.
-Approved schools: University of New Mexico or New Mexico State University.
+Approved schools: University of New Mexico, New Mexico State University, New Mexico Institute of Mining and Technology.
 Permanent address must be in New Mexico.
 SWE membership preferred.